NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 Check yourself:
 You just finished Bloodhound.
 Your current state is:

-a) The Overachiever: "Eagle mapped.
-Bloodhound sniffed.
-I am a god of objectivity."
+a) The Overachiever: "Eagle maps.
+Bloodhound sniffs.
+And??"
 b) The Skeptic: "Is this an elaborate way to tell me I'm a jerk?"
 c) The Zoo-Goer: "How many animals are left?
 I was told there would be an Ant."
 d) The Scroller: Stopped reading.
-Just here for the goat pictures.
+Just here for the goat picture.
-e) The Misled: "This was supposed to be a cheat sheet, not a..."
+e) The Knower: "F...k.
+I knew she won't let go.
+She wrote about me — that little Beach."

 The Verdict: If you picked d, Bloodhound saw you skip the Omissions section.
 He's not mad — he's just a dog.
 He's passing you to Owl.
 She doesn't blink, and she's currently weighing your soul.
 If you picked e — you're right.
-See "Right vs. Free," p. x
+See "Right vs. Free" in _The Monsters_.

+> **Note:** To Poets
+> I owe an apology to everyone who ever wrote real poetry and didn't trade it for jokes and pictures of goats.
+I didn't have a choice.
+The work only works if people read it.
+And this — the quizzes, the goats, the "beach" — is what makes people read.
+Forgive me.
+Or
+> don't.
+You're probably still on page one, being beautiful.
+And yes, I like "Notes."
+See _Legal Disclaimer_.

 ---